dendihandian/redis-playground/README.md

 ### Redis (Server)

-The service can be accessed using local machine app at `localhost:6379` by default configuration.
+The service can be accessed using local machine apps and redis desktop clients/GUI at `localhost:6379` by default configuration.
-You can play with Redis-CLI with this service by:
+You can play with Redis-CLI with this service by executing:

 ```
 docker-compose exec redis redis-cli